rsksmart/RSKIPs/IPs/RSKIP241.md

 ### Parameter Choices

 This proposal is intended to be adopted concurrently with a proposal to perform peg-out batching at a maximum rate of one peg-out every 2 hours.
 By setting N=128, we enable a period of 10 days for transactions to be fee-bumped.
-This is more than enough for

 ## Backwards Compatibility